Getting Started

 }

-Troubleshooting Authentication
+Troubleshooting Authentication Failures

 401 Unauthorized

-Invalid Credentials
+Invalid Credentials or Base64 String

 403 Forbidden

-Credentials are valid, but access is restricted.
+The credentials are valid, but authorization is denied:

 Security Best Practices